Customer Support in Japan

 Japanese consumers expect exceptionally polite, formal communication.
 Support responses should use keigo (honorific language) and avoid casual tone that might be acceptable in other markets.

-Email remains surprisingly relevant in Japanese business communications, particularly for formal customer service interactions and detailed product information.
-Many businesses maintain sophisticated email marketing and support systems alongside their messaging strategies.
+Email remains relevant in Japanese business communications, particularly for formal customer service interactions, detailed product information, and B2B correspondence.
+Many companies maintain sophisticated email support systems alongside messaging strategies, especially for industries like insurance and financial services where documentation trails matter.

 Japan's customer service standards are among the highest globally.
 Customers expect near-perfect quality and will not tolerate errors that might be forgiven in other markets.